GSP

 Pass a pointer to your callback function, which should match the prototype shown above.

-When the curl_multi_socket_action(3) function is called, it informs the application about updates in the socket (file descriptor) status by doing none, one, or multiple calls to the socket_callback.
+When the curl_multi_socket_action(3) function is called, it uses this callback to inform the application about updates in the socket (file descriptor) status by doing none, one, or multiple calls to the socket_callback.
 The callback function gets status updates with changes since the previous time the callback was called.
-If the given callback pointer is set to NULL, no callback will be called.
+If the given callback pointer is set to NULL, no callback is called.

 s is the specific socket this function invocation concerns.
 If the what argument is not CURL_POLL_REMOVE then it holds information about what activity on this socket the application is supposed to monitor.
 Subsequent calls to this callback might update the what bits for a socket that is already monitored.

 The socket callback should return 0 on success, and -1 on error.
-If this callback returns error, all transfers currently in progress in this multi handle will be aborted and fail.
+If this callback returns error, all transfers currently in progress in this multi handle are aborted and made to fail.

 The what parameter informs the callback on the status of the given socket.
 It can hold one of these values: